Congressional Soccer Match

 The Congressional Soccer Match (CSM) is an annual event held in Washington, D.C., that features Members of Congress, Hill staffers, corporations, and community members to participate in a soccer tournament.

 The event has historically consisted of an Embassy Tournament, the Congressional Soccer Match, and a Congressional Staff vs. Lobbyist Match.

 In 2025, the format was updated to feature two 20-minute 7v7 matches decided by aggregate score for both the Congressional Soccer Match and the Congressional Staff vs. Lobbyist Match.
 New additions to the festivities included a skills challenge involving participants from the Embassy community, local youth, and congressional staffers.

 The event is hosted by the United States Soccer Foundation.
 As one of the Foundation’s annual charity events, all proceeds from the event support the Foundation’s life-changing programs that help children in underserved communities embrace active and healthy lifestyles while nurturing their personal growth through trained coach-mentors.

-As of 2025, the defending champions are the Democrats.
+As of 2026, the defending champions are the Republicans.